ksu-is/Macaron-Cafe-/ProjectRoadmap.md

+Macaron Cafe Conveyor Belt - Project Roadmap
-- [x] Define project goals and objectives.
+- [x] Create Readme File that describes project goals and objectives.
+- [x] Impliment license into repository.
+- [x] Set up project roadmap with task list
+- [ ] Find existing and related repositry to this project
-- [x] Create a detailed project plan with milestones and timelines.
+- [ ] Create a detailed project plan with milestones and timelines.
-- [x] Set up the development environment.
-- [x] Design the user interface.
-- [x] Develop the core functionality.
-- [x] Test the software for bugs and issues.
+- [ ] Test the software for bugs and issues.
-- [x] Implement user feedback and make improvements.
+- [ ] Make improvements.
-- [x] Perform system testing and quality assurance.
-- [x] Prepare for deployment.
-- [x] Launch the project.
-- [x] Monitor and maintain the project post-launch.
-- [x] Document the project for reference and future development.
-- [x] Evaluate project success and gather feedback for future improvements.